jessesquires/jessesquires.com/_posts/2021-06-29-apple-docc-great-but-useless-for-oss.md

 " %}

 {% include updated_notice.html
+date="2021-07-11T16:22:04-07:00"
 message="
 [Helge Heß](https://github.com/helje5) has written a post about [converting DocC archives into static HTML sites](http://www.alwaysrightinstitute.com/docz/).
 You can find the project [on GitHub](https://github.com/DoccZz/docc2html).
 It is currently still a work-in-progress, but a promising start.
+" %}

+{% include updated_notice.html
+message="
+Good news!
+There's [a new thread](https://forums.swift.org/t/support-hosting-docc-archives-in-static-hosting-environments/53572) on the Swift forums to discuss an official solution to support hosting DocC archives in static hosting environments, like GitHub pages.
 " %}

 #### Further Reading